ztyyLV/web-twain-docs/info/api/WebTwain_Acquire.md

 If the property is set to `true` , the data source will display its user interface when `AcquireImage()` is called.
 Otherwise, the UI will not be displayed and the scan will start immediately.

+It's recommended to use this API after OpenSource() is called.

 ---

 ## ImageCaptureDriverType